fizx/parsley/README.markdown

       ]
     }

 This returns JSON or XML output with the same structure.
-Applying this dex to http://www.yelp.com/biz/amnesia-san-francisco yields either:
+Applying this parslet to http://www.yelp.com/biz/amnesia-san-francisco yields either:

     {
       "title": "Amnesia",